The Ironman Gravity 4000 is an extremely sturdy table with a max weight capacity of 350 lbs.

 The only down sides I could find are the weight and bulk.
 Because it’s such a sturdy inversion table, it needs to be heavy and bulky.
 It does fold up for storage, but even folded up it’s still quite bulky.

-I think it’s well worth the price they are charging and I have no problem recommending the Ironman Gravity 4000.
-All things considered it’s probably the best inversion table out on the market.
+I think it’s well worth the price they are charging of approximately $200.
+I have no problem recommending the Ironman Gravity 4000.
+All things considered, it’s probably the best inversion table out on the market.

 Demonstration and review of Ironman Gravity 4000 Inversion Table